 - Financial Analyst.

-Management of Information Systems Degree
+Information Systems Degree

-Technology has had a profound impact on the way businesses operate and engage with their audience, and a Management of Information Systems program gives you the power to use technology to your advantage.
+Technology has had a profound impact on the way businesses operate and engage with their audience, and a Management of Information Systems degree program gives you the power to use technology to your advantage.
 MIS offers a variety of different skillsets, including designing systems and applications, using technology to analyze operations, or supporting a company’s existing infrastructure.
 As companies become more and more reliant on technology, MIS graduates will continue to be in demand.

 There are a variety of different MIS classes, depending on what you’re looking to specialize in.
 Here are some sample classes you could expect to find offered: